Macrometacorp/docs/docs/search-views/fulltext-search/getting-started-search.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page guides you through creating your first fulltext search view.
+This page guides you through creating and querying your first fulltext search view.

 ## Prerequisites

 - A [Macrometa account](https://auth-play.macrometa.io/) with sufficient permissions to create search views.
-- An address collection created during the [Quickstart](https://www.macrometa.com/docs/quickstart).
+- The address collection created during the first two steps of the [Quickstart](https://www.macrometa.com/docs/quickstart).

-## Create a Search View
+## 1. Create a Search View

+You are going to create a search view on the document collection that you created in the Quickstart.
+[Quickstart](https://www.macrometa.com/docs/quickstart)

 Refer to the [Fulltext Search Tasks](tasks/index.md) section for an explanation of how search views function.